zapteryx/Zap/README.md

 See?
 Really easy!

 ## Contributing
-Zap is a modular bot, which allows users to create their own modules easily for immediate use.
+Zap is a modular bot written in JavaScript using the Eris library, which allows users to create their own modules easily for immediate use.
 Here's what you need to know.

 ```js
 module.exports.commands = ["hello", "bye", "heee"];